Day 6 Comfort Bike Models Explained

 Day 6 Bike and Gearing Options

-Day 6 Comfort Bike models have several gearing options from the single speed Day 6 Joy to the Day 6 Dream 24.
+Day 6 Comfort Bike models have several gearing options from the eight speed Day 6 Dream 8 to the Day 6 Dream 24.
 Models of Day 6 Bikes include both the tradition chain derailleur shifting systems and internal hub shifting.
 With the tradition derailleur shifting there is the Day 6 Dream 8 with derailleur shifting on the rear wheel for 8 different gears.
-The Dream 24, The Patriot 24 and the Samson 24 have the 8 gears on the rear wheel and a triple chain wheel on the front for a total of 24 gears.
+The Dream 24 and the Samson 24 also have the 8 gears on the rear wheel and a triple chain wheel on the front for a total of 24 gears.
 The 24 speed models offer a lower and higher gear ratio, easier to ride up a hill and faster on the flats.

-The Day 6 Bikes that include an internal hub for gearing are the Day 6 Journey using the Shimano 7 speed Nexus and the Day 6 Cyclone using the Shimano Alfine 11 speed.
-The advantage these two models offer is the ability to shift gears with the bike not moving, and the clean look of the bike without the chain derailleurs.
-Internal hub shifting systems do add slightly to the weight of the Day 6 Bike.
+The Day 6 Bike that include an internal hub for gearing is the Day 6 Journey using the Shimano 8 speed Nexus.
+The advantage of the internal hub gearing is the ability to shift gears with the bike not moving, and the clean look of the bike without the chain derailleurs.
+The internal hub shifting system does add slightly to the weight of the Day 6 Bike.

 Day 6 Brake Options

-The Day 6 Joy, Dream 8, Journey, and Dream 24 have rim brakes.
-The single speed Joy has a rim brake on the front wheel and a coaster brake on the rear wheel.
-A coaster brake is the brake that you can activate by pedaling backwards.
+The Dream 8 and Dream 24 have rim brakes.
 The rim bakes are brakes that fitted to the bikes forks and apply brake pads to the wheel rim next to the tire.
 A rim brake has a release so the wheels are easy to remove.

-The Patriot, The Cyclone, and The Samson have disks brakes.
+The Journey and The Samson have disks brakes.
 Disk brakes can provide greater braking power and work well in wet conditions.
-Electric bikes often have disk brakes so if you are considering upgrading to electric the Patriot may be considered.
+Electric bikes often have disk brakes so if you are considering upgrading to electric the Samson may be considered.